tc39/proposal-eventual-send/README.md

 promise can't perform the invoked operation directly, since what that means is not yet known, but it *can* enqueue the request for later processing or relay it to the other end of a network connection where the result will eventually be known.
-This deferall of operations through enqueuing or relaying can be pipelined an arbitrary number of operations deep; it is only at the point where there is a semantic requirement to actually see the result (such as the need to display it to a human) that the pipeline must stall to await the final outcome.
+This deferral of operations through enqueuing or relaying can be pipelined an arbitrary number of operations deep; it is only at the point where there is a semantic requirement to actually see the result (such as the need to display it to a human) that the pipeline must stall to await the final outcome.